An improved setting for generalized functions: fine ultrafunctions: Introduction

 \item to every distribution $T\in \mathcal{D}^{\prime }$ corresponds an ultrafunction $T {{}^\circ} $ such that $\forall \varphi \in \mathcal{D}$

 and

 \item if $u$ is the solution of a PDE, then $u {{}^\circ} $ is the solution of the same PDE "translated" in the framework of ultrafunctions.

-\item $\Gamma $ is a hyperfinite set (see section \ref{hs}) so that we have enough compactness to prove the existence of a solution for a very large class of equations which incluses many ill posed problems. \end{itemize}
+\item $\Gamma $ is a hyperfinite set (see section \ref{hs}) so that we have enough compactness to prove the existence of a solution for a very large class of equations which includes many ill posed problems. \end{itemize}

 The ultrafunctions have been recently introduced in \cite{ultra} and developed in \cite{BBG},\cite{belu2012},..,\cite{bls}.
 In these papers different models of ultrafuctions have been analyzed and several applications have been provided.
-In this paper we introduce an improved model: the space of \textit{fine} ultrafunctions.
-The \textit{fine} ultrafunctions form an algebra in which the pointwise integral and the generalized derivative satisfy most of the familiar properties that are consistent with the algebraic structure of $V {{}^\circ} $.
+In the present paper, we introduce an improved model: the space of \textit{fine} ultrafunctions.
+The fine ultrafunctions form an algebra in which the pointwise integral and the generalized derivative satisfy most of the familiar properties that are consistent with the algebraic structure of $V {{}^\circ} $.
 In particular, these properties allow to solve many evolution problem in the space $C^{1}(\mathbb{E},V {{}^\circ} )$ (see sections \ref{TDU} and \ref{ep}).

 This paper is organized as follow: in the rest of this introduction, we frame the theory of ultrafunction and expose our point of view on Non-Archimedean Mathematics and on the notion of generalized functions.